mlbench/mlbench.github.io/_posts/2020-10-02-nlp-translation.md

   *Step times for Transformer*
 </a>

-Compared to the LSTM model, the communication time ratio is slighly lower, but follows a similar path.
-For 16 workers, it reaches above 60%.
+Compared to the LSTM model, the communication time ratio is slightly lower, but follows a similar path.
+For 8 workers, LSTM has a communication to total time of 57%, while Transformer 48%.
+For 16 workers, LSTM increases to 75% (31% increase), and Transformer 67% (39% increase).
 However, the price index has a different shape: the observed valley is missing, and the indices are decreasing as we add workers.
 This suggests a very good performance increase, with a lower price increase.
 The best configuration according to this index is with 8 workers, but the 16 worker case still has very impressive advantages.